kwabenaOwusu/CoronaInterventionsABM/README.md

        Let distance of start node from start node be zero.
        Let distance of all other nodes from start node be infinity.
        Repeat
           Visit the unvisited node with the smallest known distance from the start node.
 	  For the current node, examine its unvisited neighbors.
 	  For the current node, calculate distance of each neighbor from start node.
           If the calculated distance of a node is less than the known distance, update the shortest distance.
 	  Update the previous node of each of the updated distances.
-	         Add the current node to the list of visited nodes Until all nodes are visited
+	  Add the current node to the list of visited nodes.
+       Until all nodes are visited
 	```